Welcome to Western!

 You will be unable to register for classes until you provide proof of measles immunity.
 Detailed instructions will be mailed after you confirm your enrollment.

-The online ALEKS Math Placement Assessment (MPA) will need to be taken at least two weeks before your orientation session, and must be taken at least twice.
+The online ALEKS Math Placement Assessment (MPA) will need to be taken at least two weeks before you attend Fall Advising & Orientation session, and must be taken at least twice.
 Scores are needed to register for the majority of math courses at Western and serve as prerequisites for some courses in other departments.
 See the website for exemptions and frequently asked questions.

 Sign up for a two-day orientation session for new first-year student and their families.
 You must sign up for one orientation session, at which you will receive advising and register for fall quarter classes.
 Sessions take place in August and September before classes begin.